New Jersey Partnership Dissolution Lawyer

 If you have plans to terminate your business partnership, it is important to follow New Jersey’s legal guidelines and completely sever yourself from responsibilities and liabilities associated with the business.

 Failing to correctly submit forms or miss deadlines can result in serious consequences, but these can be avoided by meticulously following state procedures.
-At Reardon Anderson, LLC, our New Jersey business lawyers have more than 45 years of experience and can help your dissolution go as smoothly as possible.
+At Reardon Anderson, LLC, our New Jersey business lawyers have more than 50 years of experience and can help your dissolution and termination go as smoothly as possible.

 We're ready to help you start a brand new chapter of your career.
 Call us at (732) 997-7749 to learn more.

 How to Terminate a Partnership Agreement in New Jersey

 Whatever your reasons for wanting to end your business partnership, there are numerous obligations you must fulfill to do so legally.
 Most importantly, you’ll need to review the partnership agreement you established when your company was founded.
 You will also have to review the options you have for a dissolution strategy, which might include changing the role each partner has, selling your share, or buying your partner’s share.
 If you are unable to resolve a dispute, dissolution might be your best option.

 Prior to filing any paperwork to dissolve and terminate your LLC, ask yourself the following question:

 - Have I completed all of my agreed-upon business duties?

 - What is my business worth?
 What am I entitled to?